 Do not hesitate to follow the merry companies and the musicians with the violins, if you should chance upon them.
 A wedding is taking place and what you are seeing is the so-called graximo of the groom.
 This boisterous crowd of friends and relatives, best-man (koumbaros) and maid of honour (koumbara) is on its way to the house of the groom, from where they go all together to the house of the bride.
 En route to her neighborhood, everyone is outside, in the courtyards and the narrow streets, pouring wine, exchanging wishes, singing joyful songs.

-everyone has come outdoors, even the sky with the stars.
+My groom, whom they bring from the street above, everyone has come outdoors, even the sky with the stars.

 Bride, with thunder and lightening, and drizzle and rain